 The following discussion is general in nature and should not be regarded as an exhaustive presentation of all possible tax ramifications.
-All shareholders should consult a qualified tax adviser regarding their investment in a Portfolio.
+All shareholders should consult a qualified tax advisor regarding their investment in the Portfolio.

-Each Portfolio has qualified and intends to continue to qualify and has elected to be treated as a regulated investment company under Subchapter M of the Internal Revenue Code of 1986, as amended (the "Code"), and intends to continue to so qualify, which requires compliance with certain requirements concerning the sources of its income, diversification of its assets, and the amount and timing of its distributions to shareholders.
+The Portfolio intends to qualify as a regulated investment company under Subchapter M of the Internal Revenue Code of 1986, as amended (the "Tax Code"), which requires compliance with certain requirements concerning the sources of its income, diversification of its assets, and the amount and timing of its distributions to shareholders.
 Such qualification does not involve supervision of management or investment practices or policies by any government agency or bureau.
-By so qualifying, each Portfolio should not be subject to federal income or excise tax on its net investment income or net capital gain, which are distributed to shareholders in accordance with the applicable timing requirements.
-Net investment income and net capital gain of each Portfolio will be computed in accordance with Section 852 of the Code.
+By so qualifying, the Portfolio should not be subject to federal income or excise tax on its net investment income or net capital gain, which are distributed to shareholders in accordance with the applicable timing requirements.
+Net investment income and net capital gain of the Portfolio will be computed in accordance with Section 852 of the Tax Code.

 Net investment income is made up of dividends and interest less expenses.
-Net capital gain for a fiscal year is computed by taking into account any capital loss carryforward of each Portfolio.
+Net capital gain for a fiscal year is computed by taking into account any capital loss carryforward of the Portfolio.
 Capital losses incurred in tax years beginning after December 22, 2010 may now be carried forward indefinitely and retain the character of the original loss.
 Under previously enacted laws, capital losses could be carried forward to offset any capital gains for only eight years, and carried forward as short-term capital losses, irrespective of the character of the original loss.
 Capital loss carryforwards are available to offset future realized capital gains.
 To the extent that these carryforwards are used to offset future capital gains it is probable that the amount offset will not be distributed to shareholders.